Multi-objective Evolution of Heuristic Using Large Language Model: Experiments

 In this section, we evaluate the impact of our proposed dominance-dissimilarity mechanism on the optimization process and compare to two representative MOEAs: NSGA-II~\cite{deb2002fast} and MOEA/D~\cite{zhang2007moea}.

-Figure~\ref{fig: BPP_ablation} depicts the results on BPP.
+Figure~\ref{fig: BPP_ablation} and Figure~\ref{fig: TSP_ablation} depict the results on BPP and TSP, respectively.
 MEoH can obtain the best HV and IGD.
 Our findings highlight the effectiveness of our dominance-dissimilarity mechanism, which integrates considerations from both the search and objective spaces, in improving the optimization process.